gdbroman/broman.blog/_posts/2020-01-07-the-case-against-college.md

 >
 > <cite>David Foster Wallace, This Is Water</cite>

-## Argument #4 - College might crush your dreams and transform you into a conformist
+## Argument #4: College Might Crush Your Dreams and Make You Conformist

 Stay in lane!
 And what's arguably even worse than a learned disdain for learning are all the crushed dreams.
 Here's an excellent quote by Thiel in _Zero to One_, who've gone to Stanford and should know what he's talking about: